Mactan: Economy

 Apart from the airport, today the island is known for its industrial factories, which are some of the most successful industrial ventures in the Philippines.
 Many of them are located at the Mactan Export Processing Zone (MEPZ), an industrial tax-free zone opened in 1979 that includes over 35 business ventures, about 50 percent of which are Japanese-owned.

 Also important to the island is its high-class tourism industry and the production of furniture, as well as guitars, ukuleles and other musical instruments.

 On April 27, 2024, Marcos with Junard Chan, led the capsule-laying for Megaworld Corporation's PHP1.5-billion Mactan Expo Center project.

 Tourist attractions

 Being one of the major tourist islands of Cebu, Mactan Island boasts of a diverse collection of tourist spots and attractions.
-Being a coral island.
+It is a coral island.